BPSB/combine-p-values-discrete/docs/index.rst

 * all continuous tests (just use `CTR(p)`).

 Ties are not supported in every case.
 If you require any further test or support for ties, please `tell me <https://github.com/BPSB/combine-p-values-discrete/issues/new>`_.
+Two-sided tests are not supported because I cannot imagine a combination scenario where they make sense.

 Command reference